The Quantum Orbifold Cohomology of Toric Stack Bundles: Introduction

 \subsection{Acknowledgment}

+We thank the referees for valuable comments and suggestions.
 H.-H. T. thanks T. Coates, A. Corti, and H. Iritani for related collaborations.
 Y. J. thanks T. Coates, A. Corti and R. Thomas for the support at Imperial College London.
 Y. J. and H.-H. T. are supported in part by Simons Foundation Collaboration Grants.
+F. Y. was supported by a Presidential Fellowship of the Ohio State University during the revision of this paper.